 Another institutional factor to align Länder budgets and discipline is a constitutional requirement (debt-brake mechanism) that mandates each region to maintain structurally balanced budgets from 2020.

-However, the constitutional requirement has been suspended for 2020, 2021 and 2022 because of the extraordinary emergency situation, which allows for debt-funding of measures to alleviate the economic and social impact of the pandemic.
-Saxony-Anhalt committed to repay any pandemic-induced debt from 2022 over the coming three years.
+However, the constitutional requirement had been suspended for several years, reflecting an extraordinary emergency situation, which allowed for debt-funding of measures to alleviate the economic and social impact of the pandemic.
+More recently and following a Constitutional Court decision on federal level, the Land again claimed for an exception clause for 2023 and 2024 to allow proper use of its previously funded projects via an off-budget entity.
+At the same time, Saxony-Anhalt is obliged to repay any such additional debt over the coming years.

-Sound debt management and good capital market access
+Strong debt management and good capital market access